compass-rs/sass-rs/README.md

 To build this crate on Windows, you will need to have Visual Studio installed.

+You can control the number of CPU used to build `libsass` by setting the `MAKE_LIBSASS_JOBS` variable to the desired value.
+It defaults to the number of CPUs in the machine.

 ## Not supported yet
 [Importers](https://github.com/sass/libsass/blob/master/docs/api-importer.md) and
 [functions](https://github.com/sass/libsass/blob/master/docs/api-function.md) are not supported yet.